 - Fasting (forcing the body to produce ketones)

-- Consuming products that raise blood ketone levels (such as HVMN Ketone, ketone salts, or MCT oils).
+- Consuming products that raise blood ketone levels such as HVMN Ketone, ketone salts, or medium-chain triglyceride (MCT) oils.

-Most people losing weight ketogenically are raising their ketones through diet alone.
+Most keto-dieters lose weight by raising their ketones through diet alone.
 Ketones are a fundamentally different energy source than the glucose (carbohydrates) your cells use for energy on a typical carbohydrate-rich diet.

-By limiting both carb and protein intake the Keto diet encourages the body to burn fat and, in the process, produce ketones.
-Because the ketogenic diet involves severely limiting the intake of carbohydrates (carbs), it often gets confused with other low-carb diets.
-However, just because a diet is low-carb doesn’t mean it’s ketogenic; subtle differences in the macronutrients consumed on a diet determine if it is keto or not.
+By limiting both carbohydrate (carb) and protein intake, keto diets encourage the body to burn fat and, in the process, produce ketones.
+Because a ketogenic diet involves severely limiting the intake of carbs, it often gets confused with other low-carb or sugar-free diets.
+However, just because a diet is low carb or sugar free doesn’t mean it’s ketogenic; subtle differences in the macronutrients consumed on a diet determine if it is keto or not.

 A macronutrient is something humans consume in large quantities to provide the bulk of energy for the body.
 The primary macronutrients are carbs, fats, and proteins.
 For a diet to be ketogenic, it must be high in fat-intake, low to moderate in protein intake, and very low in carb intake.